-Conferences are individually scheduled with all parents for each child at the end of the first and third quarters.
+Conferences are individually scheduled with all parents for each child at the end of the first quarter.
+Third quarter conferences will be scheduled as needed.
 Progress reports will be handed out at these conferences.
 At other times, conferences are scheduled as needed.